Frederick Howard Taylor: Beginnings

 It was suggested by some of my fellow students that I was taking a rash step, that I was perhaps making a mistake in going and burying myself, as they said, amongst the heathen of China.
 I did not think so; I did not believe that any one who undertook to go forth and serve the Lord Jesus Christ would be found in the long run to be making a mistake, and I am thankful to be able to say now that it is better than I hoped.

-On 3 November 1889 Howard Taylor, accompanying his father Hudson Taylor, arrived at Gothenburg, where they were met by Mr. Josef Holmgren, the Secretary of the Swedish Mission in China, who invited them over for special meetings to mobilize the Swedish Christians for China.
+On 3 November 1889 Howard Taylor, accompanying his father, arrived at Gothenburg, where they were met by Mr. Josef Holmgren, the Secretary of the Swedish Mission in China, who invited them over for special meetings to mobilize the Swedish Christians for China.
 He had arranged the whole of their tour and was their companion and interpreter throughout the trip.
 Twenty towns were visited, including Stockholm, Uppsala and Christiania, and 50-60,000 people were addressed, even Queen Sophia invited Mr. Taylor to a private audience in Stockholm.
 Hudson Taylor was already 57 at that time, and no longer enjoying the same vigor as his son.
 Yet his insistence on traveling third class and carrying his own suitcase continued to give the young soon-to-be missionary a model of servanthood.

 Howard Taylor departed for China on 23 January 1890 from England as a single man.
 On 24 April 1894 he married Mary Geraldine Guinness, a childhood friend from his youth in Bromley-by-Bow in the East End of London.
 Her father was Henry Grattan Guinness, the famous evangelist and preacher.
 He was sent to Henan and his leadership was displayed with the opening of the ministry in the province, including the significant medical work which continued into the next 30 years.
 Howard was the first missionary to visit Zhengzhou in Henan.
 As such, he was the only trained physician south of the Yellow River among 20 million Chinese.
 In the spring of 1895 a mission station was opened as the result of the medical work for the previous three years at the invitation of Yuan Shikai, a rising political figure who later became President of China.
 Yuan, from Henan himself, called Howard Taylor one day to attend to his mother, dying of cancer.
 In recognition of his service, Li Hongzhang presented Howard Taylor with an honorific tablet.